-The address of the head office and the principal place of business of the Company is Unit 2, 3rd Floor, Fook Hong Industrial Building, 19 Sheung Yuet Road, Kowloon Bay, Hong Kong.
+The address of the head office and the principal place of business of the Company is Unit 104A, 1st Floor, Fook Hong Industrial Building, 19 Sheung Yuet Road, Kowloon Bay, Hong Kong.
 The Company is an investment holding company.
-The Company and its subsidiaries (collectively referred to as the "Group") are principally engaged in the supply of apparel products with design and sourcing services to fashion retailers and provision of consultation services.
+The Company and its subsidiaries (collectively referred to as the "Group") are principally engaged in the supply of apparel products with design and sourcing services to fashion retailers and the provision of consultation services.

-The consolidated financial statements are presented in Hong Kong dollar ("HK\$"), which is different from the functional currency of the Company, being United States dollar ("US\$").
-The directors of the Company consider that presenting the financial information in HK\$ is preferable as the principal place of business of the Company and its subsidiaries is in Hong Kong.
+The consolidated financial statements are presented in Hong Kong dollars ("HK\$"), which is different from the functional currency of the Company, being United States dollars ("US\$").
+The directors of the Company consider that presenting the financial information in HK\$ is preferable as the principal place of business of the Company and its principal subsidiaries are in Hong Kong.

-2. REORGANISATION AND BASIS OF PRESENTATION OF THE FINANCIAL STATEMENTS
+2. BASIS OF PRESENTATION OF THE CONSOLIDATED FINANCIAL STATEMENTS